oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 oracle@localhost  -p 9000
 ```

 Lets start the Weblogic admin Server

-copy the following line to your linux terminal
+copy the following line to your Linux terminal

 ```
 ls -la